cpierer3/waves/my-book/intro.md

 This book provides practical implementations and numerical experiments that complement the theoretical framework in the thesis:

-1. **📄 Bachelor Thesis PDF** - Complete theoretical foundation and mathematical derivations
+1. **Bachelor Thesis PDF** - Complete theoretical foundation and mathematical derivations
 2. **Frequency Domain PMLs** - Basic Cartesian PML implementation in NGSolve
 3. **Star-Shaped PML Methods** - Core methodology with frequency-dependent scaling
 4. **Time-Domain Scattering** - Solving source problems in the Time Domain